 1. Pepin, Wisconsin home of Laura Ingalls Wilder.
 (Submitted on August 1, 2009.)

 3. Laura Ingalls Wilder Markers.
-Other Laura Ingalls Wilder markers published (Submitted on August 1, 2009.)
+Other Laura Ingalls Wilder markers published in the Historical Markers database.
+(Submitted on August 1, 2009.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 1, 2009, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 2,463 times since then and 63 times this year.
+It was originally submitted on August 1, 2009, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 2,491 times since then and 19 times this year.
 Photos: 1, 2, 3. submitted on August 1, 2009, by Keith L of Wisconsin Rapids, Wisconsin. • Craig Swain was the editor who published this page.